ging/fiware-idm/extras/docker/README.md

         perform requests.
     -   MYSQL_ROOT_HOST.
 Define the IP Address of the IdM Keyrock container in order to allow requests from it.
-    -   DATABASE_HOST.
+    -   IDM_DB_HOST.
 Define the name of the database container.

 3. Use `sudo docker-compose up` to run the IdM Keyrock.
 This will automatically download the two images and run the IdM Keyrock service.